cestebanez91/Azure-VmSeries-Fast-HA/README.md

 - PAN-OS bootstrap packages for VM1 and VM2 as they have a different initial configuration.
 VM1 and VM2 directories and file are in bootstrap zip archive too.
 Only init-cfg.txt and bootstrap.xml files are needed and used.
-You can use your license authcode is licensing directory.
+You can use your license authcode in licensing directory.

 ## Default Username and password
 Default username and password for both VM-Series and Linux instance are **paloalto/paloalto123!**

-#Deployment
+# Deployment
 All default value should be ok.
 Default IP parameters used for Azure Vnet, subnets and network interfaces are used by the bootstrap.xml configuration file.
 If you change it, you PAN-OS configuration has to be modified as well.

 [<img src="http://azuredeploy.net/deploybutton.png"/>](https://portal.azure.com/#create/Microsoft.Template/uri/https://github.com/cestebanez91/Azure-VmSeries-Fast-HA/blob/main/azureDeploy.json)